HomeOnline casinos CanadaAlberta online casinos

 PlayAlberta's revenue goes into the province's General Revenue Fund.
 Revenue from private gambling operators will go there as well.
 PlayAlberta is also the exclusive sports betting partner of the NHL's Edmonton Oilers and Calgary Flames, as well as the CFL's Edmonton Elks and Calgary Stampeders.

-A brief timeline of gambling in Alberta
+A timeline of gambling in Alberta

 The legality and availability of offline and online gambling in Alberta has changed over the past 130+ years.
 Here's a timeline of key events over that period: